TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/lesson.md

 		* `my_dictionary` is a **dictionary** or a collection of **key-value** pairs.
 You use the key to look up the value in the dictionary.
 		    * Ask: what are the keys in the example from the Do Now?
 What are the associated values?
         * Keys and values can be of any type.
 The syntax is: `{key : value, key : value, ...}`
-	* Ask the students what `my_dictionary['dog']` did?
-What does this syntax remind them of (lists)?
+	* Ask the students what `my_dictionary['dog']` did, and if this syntax reminds them of anything (lists!).
-		* To get the value of a key in the dictionary you use the square brackets.
+		* To get the value associated with a key in a dictionary you use square brackets.
 		* This is very easy for the computer to do.
 		* Can also use `my_dictionary.get` which will return None if the value isn't there.
 		* Note: Can pass in a second argument to `get` which act as the default